Teacher Education Program Requirements

 Requirements for Admission to Student Teaching

-- Accepted into the Teacher Education Program at least one full semester (excluding the summer) prior to the teaching semester.
+- Be accepted into the Teacher Education Program at least one full semester (excluding the summer) prior to their student teaching semester.

-- Completion of all general education, major and professional licensure requirements (except PXS 4150) except the Student Teaching block courses.
-No courses can be taken during student teaching.
+- Complete all general education, major and professional licensure requirements except EDU 4070 and/or PXS 4150.
+No other courses may be taken during student teaching.

-- An application on file in the education office no later than the date specified by the Director of Field Experience and Student Teaching the semester prior to student teaching.
+- Submit an application no later than the date specified to the Director of Field Experience and Student Teaching the semester prior to student teaching.

 Requirements for Licensure

 - A passing score on all required professional exams.
 Passing scores are set by the North Carolina Department of Public Instruction.